Which RDS CAL Do You Need? Compatibility Guide for Windows Server

 Can RDS 2022 CALs work with Windows Server 2016?

-My CALs state “Installed RDS CALs” with no version info.
-How do I verify?
+My CALs show “Installed RDS CALs” with no version.
+How do I verify the CAL version?